 People always want to legally protect their personal properties.
 No matter what it is, they just want to keep it safe from any unwanted situation.
 There are many legal and practical ways to protect physical properties but when it is intellectual property, we have to think in two ways.

-We know that visual elements like brand logos, creative art, names, symbols, images are known as intellectual property.
-Brand logo, name, slogan are integral parts of every brand which is responsible to create a distinguished brand identity and go popular with it.
+We know that visual elements like brand logos, creative art, names, symbols, and images are known as intellectual property.
+Brand logo design, name, and slogan are integral parts of every brand which is responsible to create a distinguished brand identity and go popular with it.
 Brand owners have to spend a lot of money to establish specific branding designs so they need to be wary of copyright and trademark issues.
 Whether you are a small or big brand, you should protect your brand identity with copyright and trademark law.
 Unless you do so, you won’t be able to claim real rights over your branding design and as a result, if someone uses it without your permission, you can’t take legal action against them.
 So, copyright and trademark are serious issues to discuss.
-But how to copyright and trademark your own design and any kind of intellectual property?
+But how do copyright and trademark your design and any kind of intellectual property?
 Well, it is so easy, and we are discussing the same here below.

-Copyright is an act of protecting intellectual properties giving ownership to the right person who actually deserves it.
+Copyright is an act of protecting intellectual properties giving ownership to the right person who deserves it.
 Copyright holds the right of creators for their creative work such as art, photographs, music, books, poems, applications or software, etc.

 Anyone can protect creative work through copyright.
 It protects two types of rights of the owner, they are,

-Economic right ensures that you have the right to reproduce, distribute, and use for your own interests and profits.
+Economic right ensures that you have the right to reproduce, distribute, and use for your interests and profits.
 Other people can also use it if they have your permission.
 So, when you are the owner of a copyright-protected work, you can freely decide how you want to use it.
-On the other hand, the moral right protects the non-economic interests of the author.
+On the other hand, moral right protects the non-economic interests of the author.
 Moral rights last indefinitely, if the author transfers the economical rights of the work, moral rights still work and tell people about the actual owner.
 Copyright brand logo is mandatory as the logo is one of the brand assets that tell the audience about the brand.
-If you do not have a copyright logo, there are people who can use the logo for bad reasons to ruin the credibility of your brand.
+If you do not have a copyright logo, some people can use the logo for bad reasons to ruin the credibility of your brand.

 Trademark is a legal certification given by the authority to the owner of any creative and artistic intellectual property owner.
 Trademarks protect intellectual property from infringement.
 It seems similar to copyright but there are differences between them.
 Copyright protects the ownership or authorship of any creative work while trademark ensures each of the elements included in the substance is under protection.
-That means, when you just copyright a logo, you get the legal right of postulating that the logo is yours.
-But anyone can copy the idea, color combination, or simply the shape of your logo and can recreate it for their own purpose.
+That means, that when you just copyright a logo, you get the legal right of postulating that the logo is yours.
+But anyone can copy the idea, color combination, or simply the shape of your logo and can recreate it for their purpose.
 Here comes the importance of trademarking your logo.
-Unlike copyright, a trademark also counts words, symbols, colors, names of your work included as part of the protection.
+Unlike copyright, a trademark also counts words, symbols, colors, and names of your work included as part of the protection.
 So, a trademark offers more security to your intellectual property.
 However, realizing if you need to trademark or you just make it through copyright is a big understanding for business owners.
 If you aren’t sure about what trademark or copyright to use, just discuss with a business attorney or ask on any social platforms for answers.

 Copyright can be claimed by registering your invented product from the government copyright office.
 It should be unique and distinguished from the other similar products archived in the copyright database.
-If it matches other works, it won’t qualify for the copyright.
+If it matches other works, it won’t qualify for copyright.
 Therefore, research online to see if anything matches your copyright.
 You can also check your state copyright database to ensure that your one is almost unique.
-Now, you can go to register your copyright to the government registry office.
+Now, you can go to register your copyright with the government registry office.

 You can register copyright both online and offline.
 Offline registration requires your physical presence in the copyright office while the online process is much easier and faster than it.
 To make copyright online, you have to visit the electronic copyright office (ECO) website.
 You have to create an account to connect with the electronic copyright database.
 With the username and password, you have to log in and submit a copy of your work online.
 The process will be done after you pay the required fee through a Debit/Credit card.
-You can also register copyright using fill in Visual form VA.
+You can also register copyright using the fill-in Visual form VA.
 For this, you have to download the form and submit it after filling it properly with all the credentials asked.
 To download the form, visit the electronic copyright office website and print it on hard paper.
 When you finish, direct mail or courier it to the Library of Congress, U.S. Copyright Office, 101 Independence Avenue SE, Washington, DC 20559.
 The authority will notify you if there is an issue with your work.
 And if there are no issues found, you will get the certificate of registration within a limited time frame.

 The process of trademarking a logo is as simple as the copyright process above.
 You require a certain amount of money depending on your country’s government trademark office.
 Trademarking a logo in the US will cost you $300 to $700.
 But if you are taking it from the state trademark office, it will be quite lower.
 When you have a logo that you want to trademark legally, you have to come up with several processes.
 First of all, you have to do serious trademark research to ensure the logo is unique and authentic.
 If your logo matches any other, it won’t qualify for the trademark.
 Therefore, you have to take it highly important while searching for the similarity of your logo.
-You can do it by surfing over the internet, searching on the government trademark database as it holds all the registered trademarks in its server.
+You can do it by surfing the internet, and searching the government trademark database as it holds all the registered trademarks on its server.
 Although searching for a trademark may look easy, it's not so.
 Some recommend hiring a trademark attorney to perfectly accomplish the research for you.

 Finally, if the logo comes close to any other logo or intellectual property, it will be rejected by the authority and you will be given six months to re-apply for a trademark.
 On the contrary, if all things are positive and your logo proves 100% unique, it will be approved and published by the trademark office.

-Logo trademarking is a must-do step for every business brand and organization that intends to create strong brand visibility with a brand logo.
+Logo trademarking is a must-do step for every business brand and organization that intends to create strong branding design visibility with a brand logo.
 If you also think so, you should consider trademarking your logo before using it for any of your brand purposes.
 Developing a unique brand logo is strategic and sometimes takes time to build.
 But if the logo isn’t trademarked yet, it can be used by other people and if it happens, you can even take action against them.
-This is why a trademark is important as it gives you the authorization to take action if you see the logo used by someone without your permission.
+This is why a trademark is important as it authorizes you to take action if you see the logo used by someone without your permission.
 Although, there are some other big points to realize the importance of trademark logos.

 The universal trademark sign with your brand logo will show you as a registered business.
-Copyright and trademark both are government-controlled, so once you have the trademark seal in your brand name and logo, it means you are permitted by the government.
+Copyright and trademark both are government-controlled, so once you have the trademark seal on your brand name and logo, it means you are permitted by the government.

 When you have trademarked your logo and other brand assets, it will display with the most common trademark sign wherever you use the logo.
-It will show your brand value and helps people to easily get your credibility.
+It will show your brand value and helps people easily get your credibility.